alphadev97/complete-guide-for-markdown/README.md

 ---

-for suggestions and ideas use this technique:
+## Suggestions and Ideas

+To add suggestions and ideas, use blockquotes (">") followed by your text.
+For example:

 > I have idea 1 that is ....